 - Never heat or use in cooking

-- They are important in the treatment of cardiovascular disease, diabetes, auto-immune disorders, inflammatory bowel disease, cancer, depression and dementia.
+- They may in the treatment of cardiovascular disease, diabetes, auto-immune disorders, inflammatory bowel disease, cancer, depression and dementia.

 - They function to ensure the health of the brain and nervous system, formation of cell membranes, regulate immune system function, help produce hormones in the body, ensure a healthy cardiovascular system.

-- These EFA's are largely deficient in the Canadian diet
+- Omega-3’s are largely deficient in the Canadian diet

 - It is recommended 2-3 servings per week of fish will satisfy this requirement (be careful of fish with high heavy metal content, choose smaller fish or cold water wild fish such as salmon)